 ix.
-Jointly Controlled Operations and Jointly Controlled Assets purposes where each party draws on the pooled resources to deliver services.
-Assets created or developed as an integral part of the Alliance are also shared.
+Jointly Controlled Operations and Jointly Controlled Assets resources to deliver services.
+Assets created or developed as an integral part of the Alliance were also shared.

 Jointly controlled operations are activities undertaken by the PCC and / or Chief Constable in conjunction with other ventures or organisations that involve the use of the assets and resources of the ventures rather than the establishment of a separate entity.